section-engineering-education/engineering-education/articles/linear-regression-introduction/index.md

 A few examples of linear regression in action are given below:

-- Risk profiling: Analyzing the risk of an investor on the basis of the income and commitments of the investor can be posed as a regression task.
+**Risk profiling**: Analyzing an investor's risk based on the investor's income and commitments can be a regression task.
 The output is the maximum risk the investor can take.
-- Stock market portfolio analysis: Predicting the future prices given the current conditions and historic data is a problem many mathematicians and analysts work on.
+- Stock market portfolio analysis: Predicting the future prices given the current conditions and historical data is a problem many mathematicians and analysts work on.
 Regression models are often used in such applications.
-- Analysis and optimization: Finding optimal solutions for a given problem given the constraints can be modelled using regression methods.
-For example, predicting the price of houses or used cars using regression is a famous machine learning problem.
+- Analysis and optimization: Finding optimal solutions for a given problem given the constraints can be modeled using regression methods.
+For example, predicting houses' prices or used car prices using regression is a famous machine learning problem.

 ### Conclusion